systematic-magic/aop/sections.rst

 	- Check that **all** subsection headers in the article are written in sentence case.

-	- Check that subsection headers are formatted in bold and colored in black. **No** underlining or italics (except for Latin terms and gene names) are allowed.
+	- Check that subsection headers are formatted in bold and colored in black.

+	- Check that there are **no** underlining or italics (except for Latin terms and gene names) in the headers.

 	- Check that there is no period (.) at the end of the subsection header.